 A dream made of granite that has become a city - in Porto (238,000 inhabitants, greater area 1.7 million inhabitants) you will come across new, exciting perspectives after every bend - whether on the constantly flowing Douro, which spans six very different bridges, or in the lively districts of the metropolis of the north.
 The landmarks of Portugal's second largest city include all the impressive buildings made of light granite and the shining azulejo facades on church walls and townhouses, which are particularly pretty when it doesn't rain.
 You should be good on foot, in Porto it goes up and down!
 But it's worth it, because Porto, whose old town has been declared a Unesco World Heritage Site, is pure poetry.

 In the area of Porto, where the Douro meets the tributary Tâmega, lies the small spa and harbour town of Entre-Os-Rios.
 Its typical colourful houses on the hilly terrain and the beautiful parks with shady trees are worth a walk.
-A slightly longer walk takes you to the former Convento de Alpendurada to the east.
-This spacious and beautiful complex is now a popular hotel and restaurant, where you can enjoy the view of the Douro from the terrace.
 To the west, in the direction of Porto, begins the production area of the famous port wine.
 The Alto Douro Vinhateiro region is also one of Portugal's great scenic highlights.
 A magnificent landscape of wine terraces and steep slopes stretches along the Douro for over 100 km.
 It has been a UNESCO World Heritage Site since 2001.
 Many traditional festivals are held throughout the region to celebrate the grape harvest and the blossoming of cherries, apples and almonds.

 Where the Douro and its surrounding landscape are most picturesque, the small town of Pinhão lies in the middle of the famous port wine growing area.
 It is surrounded by enchanting vineyards and the quintas that make the wine.
 These can also be visited from Pinhão to take part in visits and tastings.
 You can either hike on marked trails with wonderful views or take a boat that takes visitors to the interesting sections of the river.
 One of the famous hiking trails leads from the Douro bridge over 7 km up the hilly Rua Praça de Oliveira to the viewpoint De Casal de Loivos.
 The city itself looks very original and has a nice atmosphere, here you can stroll around excellently.
 Note also the station of Linha do Douro, which is lined with many colourful azulejos (tiles).
 There are several restaurants in the village, many of them on the banks of the river.